 The pullback that fails a move to the upside, is actually a pullback for the next leg to the downside.

-Our entry can be any kind of rejection patterns like a pinbar, or an engulfing pattern.
+Our entry can be any kind of rejection pattern like a pinbar, or an engulfing pattern.

-To close our trade we wait for a decent risk/return ratio when the price makes new lows, or we wait for a divergence appearing in the opposite scenario.
+To close our trade we wait for a decent risk/return ratio when the price makes new lows, or we wait for a divergence to appear in the opposite scenario.

 Method #2 – The pullback after the moving average break